SeeedDocument/ODYSSEY-STM32MP157C/README.md

 - A USB type-c cable

 <div class="admonition warning">
-<p class="admonition-title">notice</p>
+<p class="admonition-title">Caution</p>
-Please insert the USB cable gently, otherwise the interface may be damaged.
-Please use the USB cable with 4 internal cables, and the USB cable with 2 cables cannot transfer data.
-If you are not sure, you can click <a href="https://www.seeedstudio.com/Micro-USB-Cable-48cm-p-1475.html"><B>HERE</B></a> to buy.
+Please plug the USB cable gently, otherwise you may damage the interface.Please use the USB cable with 4 wires inside, the 2 wires cable can't transfer data.
+If you are not sure about the wire you have, you can click <a href="https://www.seeedstudio.com/Micro-USB-Cable-48cm-p-1475.html"><B>here</B></a> to buy
 </div>